 Chinese tourist numbers could also be impacted with yuan devaluation as it would make foreign travel more expensive especially to ASEAN countries, which has been the natural destination for tourism such as Thailand, Indonesia, Philippines and emerging tourist market in CLMV countries.

-This has not been the first time and neither it would be China’s lasts in terms yuan devaluation.
-Apart from creating the immediate problems to ASEAN as witnessed recently, other far-reaching socio-economic consequences including the dramatic decrease in the domestic economic performance is to be expected.
+This has not been the first time and neither it would be China’s lasts in terms of yuan devaluation.
+Apart from creating the immediate problems to ASEAN as witnessed recently, other far-reaching socioeconomic consequences including the dramatic decrease in the domestic economic performance are to be expected.